CysionLiu/kotlin-targetFun/README.md

 ### using TargetFun

-Note that all methods in the lib are start with _ , maybe it is nonstandard, but it is really convenient and symbolic.
+Note that all methods in the lib start with _ , maybe it is nonstandard, but it is really convenient and symbolic.

 **TextWatcher**